 A wide range of beauty salons are available in Indonesia.
-They may range from your neighbor down the street who has opened a small one-chair business to accommodate her friends to an international standard establishment that uses brand name products.
-The staff employed by these salons range from relatively unskilled to a high level of skills.
+Salons may range from your neighbor down the street who has opened a small one-chair business to accommodate her friends to an international standard establishment that uses brand name products.
+The staff employed by these salons range from relatively unskilled to a high professional level.

 Several schools teach hairdressing and beauty treatments in Indonesia.
 Courses in these schools can range from a 3-month introductory course to a two-year program after which the student graduates with full beautician qualifications.
 These graduates are well qualified, by Indonesian standards, to work in salons in Indonesia.
-However, graduates of Indonesian schools do not fulfill international standards and would need further training to seek employment in beauty salons abroad.
+Graduates of Indonesian schools may not fulfill international standards and could need further training to qualify and seek employment in beauty salons abroad.

 What Constitutes a Good Hairdresser

 The trip to the beauty salon should be a pleasant experience and not one where you fear that you will go home hating what has been done to your hair.
 A good hairdresser should be able to suggest a style and cut that would be flattering to your facial structure.
 Hair color should also be considered as a factor contributing to a total look as certain colors look more attractive in certain cuts cuts and are more suitable for certain skin colors.

 Selecting a Hairdresser

 Unfortunately, there are few hairdressers in Indonesia who truly fulfill international standards.
 Most expatriates look for a hairdresser with skills and experience in hairdressing and treatments for Caucasian or professionals that understand the characteristics of the hair conditions of other ethnicities.

 Ask your friends who they use.
 Consult community referrals listings such as the Jakarta Shoppers' Guide for hairdressers recommended by expatriates.
 A visit to a couple of recommended salons will give you a feel for which salon meets your exacting standards and which person you feel comfortable with.
 Ask about cleanliness and hygiene procedures, what products they use and how difficult it is to get an appointment.
 Prior to your first appointment, speak with the person that will cut or treat your hair and ask some very pointed questions about their experience.